Modules

 system::log::fileLog::appendLog("mylog.txt", "test my log")

-• If there are functions with the same name in other imported modules, call the module function with its full namespace (see Rules for Calling Module Functions with the Same Name).
+Note: If there are functions with the same name in other imported modules, call the module function with its full namespace (see 6.1.
+Calling Module Functions with the Same Name).

-When DolphinDB GUI is connected to a remote DolphinDB server, the module edited in GUI must be uploaded to the modules directory on the remote server before it is called by the use statement.
+When DolphinDB clients GUI or VS Code (through the DolphinDB extension) is connected to a remote DolphinDB server, the module edited locally must be uploaded to the [home]/modules directory on the remote server before it is called by the use statement.

-Since version 0.99.2 of DolphinDB GUI, you can synchronize modules to a remote server by following the steps below:
+To synchronize modules to a remote server in the DolphinDB GUI by following the steps below:

 1. Specify a remote server: